 This page includes all information and policies related to the V2.1 Horticultural Technical Requirements, effective on September 1, 2021.
-The timeline below summarizes the implementation schedule for both Technical Requirements V2.0 and Technical Requirements V2.1.

 Controlled Environment Agriculture (CEA) is quickly becoming the fastest growing electric load for many utilities, with lighting representing the greatest portion of that load.
 Well-designed horticultural lighting products have the potential to save significant energy while optimizing plant growth and health.